 Technological compensation can be made for some disabilities in certain of these areas, but a candidate must meet the essential technical standards in such a way that he or she will be able to perform in a reasonably independent manner.
 The use of a trained intermediary is not acceptable in many clinical situations as it implies that a candidate’s judgment must be mediated by someone else’s power of selection and observation.

 Continuing students in the College are held to the same technical standards.

 Applicants who may not meet these standards are encouraged to contact the College of Medicine Admissions Office.

 Completion of the MCAT is a requirement for admission.
-Applicants for 2014 must have taken the MCAT no earlier than the first test date in the calendar year 2008 and no later than the last test date offered in 2013.
+Applicants for 2015 must have taken the MCAT no earlier than the first test date in the calendar year 2009 and no later than September in 2014.

 The College participates in the American Medical College Application Service (AMCAS) and requires its prospective students to file AMCAS applications.
 AMCAS is a nonprofit, centralized application processing service for applicants to participating medical schools.